rcantini/rcantini.github.io/content/courses/ds4iot/lectures/lecture1.md

 - Containerization vs. classic virtualization
 - Using Kubernates at the edge
 - Modeling and simulation issues
-- Overview of the main modeling and simulation tools.
+- Overview of the main modeling and simulation tools

 Slides available [here](../../pdf/DS4IOT-PL01.pdf)